martinthomson/tmi/draft-thomson-tmi.md

 Authentication is the best means of ensuring signals generated by protocol participants are correctly attributed.
 In some cases, particularly protocols that are primarily two-party protocols, it might be sufficient to allow the signal to be attributed to _any_ intermediary.
-This is the case for the ECN signal {{?ECN=RFC3168}} or ICMP {{?ICMP=RFC0792}}, both of which are assumed to be provided by elements on the network path (though limited mechanisms exist to verify that this is the case for ICMP).
+This is the case in QUIC
+{{?QUIC=I-D.ietf-quic-transport}} for ECN {{?ECN=RFC3168}} and ICMP
+{{?ICMP=RFC0792}}, both of which are assumed to be provided by elements on the network path.
+Limited mechanisms exist to verify that these signals originate from path elements.

+### Costs of Technical Constraints

+Moving from a protocol in which there are two participants (such as
+{{?TLS=RFC8446}}) to a setting with more than two participants while preserving confidentiality requires mechanisms that are considerably more complex and computationally expensive.

+More generally, the application of technical measures to control how intermediaries participate in a protocol incur costs that manifest in several ways.
+Protocols are more difficult to design; implementations are larger and more complex; and deployments might suffer from added operational costs, higher computation loads, and more bandwidth consumption.
+These costs are reflective of the true cost of involving additional entities in protocols.
+In protocols without measures has historically been borne by other protocol participants.

 # Applying Non-Technical Constraints